half-real-SCRACX/SEA-Loader/README.md

 # SEA-Loader
 A loader for the game Townscaper.
-Now it can load only Textures, but in the future I aim to make it load mods too.
+Now it doesn't work, because I'm working on it.
+Feel free to pull request with any changes, bug-fixes etc!
+This would speed everything up!